-The Renfrewshire village of Kilbarchan has its ‘Habbies’ – named for a famous piper.
+The Renfrewshire village of Kilbarchan has its ‘Habbies’ – named for it’s famous piper, Habbie Simpson.

 And, of course, the inhabitants of the villages are commonly known as the ‘Habbies’!

 Habbie Simpson – the Piper of Kilbarchan

 Kilbarchan now may say alas!

 For she hath lost her Game and Grace

 Now who shall play ‘The day it daws’?